xazab/xazabj/README.md

 ### Where next?

 Now you are ready to [follow the tutorial](https://bitcoinj.github.io/getting-started).
-Though this is for bitcoinj, there is no equivalent site for dashj.
+Though this is for bitcoinj, there is no equivalent site for xazabj.